CF BioResource project – understanding your cystic fibrosis

 How can I get involved?

 People will be able to take part in the CF BioResource project through their CF Centre.
 Once people have agreed to take part (given their consent), a small blood sample will be taken and sent off to the NIHR BioResource.
 The sample can be taken at the same time as taking other blood samples, so it won’t require an extra needle.
+Volunteers might be asked to provide a further sample if there is a problem extracting DNA from the original sample they provide.

 Why is Martin getting involved?